-The Clinical Research Specialist I will be responsible for:
+The Clinical Research Study Coordinator shall be responsible for:

 Assisting Principal Investigators (PIs) in planning and implementing clinical research studies as assigned.
-Coordinating preparation of protocol applications for submission to the IRB, sponsor or regulatory authority.
-Corresponding with the IRB, study sponsors, clinical research organizations, study participants and referring physicians.
+Under the direction of the PI coordinates preparation of protocol applications for submission to the IRB, sponsor or regulatory authority.
+As directed by the PI corresponds with the IRB, study sponsors, clinical research organizations, study participants and referring physicians.

 Recruiting study participants for enrollment in clinical trials.
-Following individual study protocols.
+Follows individual study protocols.
 Completing informed consent procedures as assigned.
-Organizing strategies for recruiting study participants, screening study participants for eligibility on the telephone, in the clinic and other settings as required.
+Organizing strategies for recruiting study participants, screens study participants for eligibility on the telephone, in the clinic and other settings as required.
+Completing follow up with study participants in prescribed settings as required.

-Organizing study procedures and scheduling study participants for study visits.
+Organizing study procedures and schedules study participants for study visits.
 Assisting the PI during patient visits.
-Performing study procedures designated for the Study Coordinator.
+Performs study procedures designated for the Study Coordinator.

-Completing record abstraction of source documents, conducting required study measurements and completing study Case Report Forms in accordance with best practice methods.
-Conducting a QC check of completed CRFs prior to submission for data entry; coordinating resolution of all data queries.
+Completing record abstraction of source documents, conducts required study measurements and completes study Case Report Forms in accordance with best practice methods.
+Conducting a QC check of completed CRFs prior to submission for data entry; coordinates resolution of all data queries.
 Completing data entry as warranted.

-Bachelor's degree and a minimum of 3 years of relevant experience OR Masters of Science and 1 year relevant work experience.
+A Bachelor's degree, and a minimum three years of relevant work experience or Masters of Science and one year of relevant work experience.

 Boston Children's Hospital is an Equal Opportunity / Affirmative Action Employer.
 Qualified applicants will receive consideration for employment without regard to their race, color, religion, national origin, sex, sexual orientation, gender identity, protected veteran status or disability.